-This tutorial is based on an example provided by the GraphWalker community (please check GraphWalker wiki page describing it) which targets the well-known PetClinic sample site.
+In this tutorial, is based on the example provided by the GraphWalker community (please check GraphWalker wiki page describing it) which targets the well-known PetClinic sample site.

 This example has been ported from GraphWalker+Java to AltWalker+Python and the full source-code is available here.